Hennepin Civil Court

 Requests that do not include this information will take additional time to process.

 1. Make two copies of the letter.
-Deliver one copy to Civil Filing on the third floor of the C Tower of the Hennepin County Government Center, 300 South Sixth Street, Minneapolis, MN 55487.
+Deliver or mail one copy to Civil Filing at Hennepin County Government Center, 300 South 6th Street, C-332, Minneapolis, MN 55487.

 The judge cannot reinstate your driver’s license until Driver and Vehicle Services has revoked it.
 You may check whether your license has been revoked by visiting the Driver & Vehicle Services webpage.
 Once on the site: